-The $N{side} = 64$ resolution of the mask gives 49152 pixels, out of which 15104 are within the masked regions.
-The unmasked area corresponds to fraction $f{sky} \approx 0.69$ of the full sky, and contains 700,222 galaxies up to $z_p = 0.24$, which represents the redshift of the most distant galaxy considered in our analysis.
+The $N{\rm side}=64$ resolution of the mask gives 49 152 pixels, out of which 15 104 are within the masked regions.
+The unmasked area corresponds to fraction $f{\rm sky}\approx 0.69$ of the full sky, and contains 700 222 galaxies up to $z{\rm p}=0.24$, which represents the redshift of the most distant galaxy considered in our analysis.
 This redshift limit, together with the K-limit mentioned before, is what we define in this work as 'the full sample'.
-In Fig. 1 we show the Aitoff projection in Galactic coordinates of the angular distribution of 2MPZ galaxies, colour-coded according to the photo-z.
-The large scale features constituting the cosmic web are clearly seen despite projection effects (see e.g. Jarrett 2004, for a description of the cosmic web as seen by 2MRS.)
+In Fig. 1, we show the Aitoff projection in Galactic coordinates of the angular distribution of 2MPZ galaxies, colour-coded according to the photo-z.
+The large-scale features constituting the cosmic web are clearly seen despite projection effects (see e.g. Jarrett 2004, for a description of the cosmic web as seen by 2MRS.)

 It is worth stressing that the angular mask efficiently minimizes the impact of most systematic errors in the analysis of the angular clustering of 2MPZ galaxies, although it does not eliminate all of them.
-One example are coherent errors in the photometry, leading to a possibly varying depth of the dataset.
-In the 2MPZ case their main origin might be the fact that 2MASS and SuperCOSMOS input catalogues were both constructed by merging data from two telescopes observing two different hemispheres.
+One example is coherent errors in the photometry, leading to a possibly varying depth of the data set.
+In the 2MPZ case their main origin might be the fact that 2MASS and SuperCOSMOS